fvdm/nodejs-tk102/README.md

 ### connection
 **( socket )**

-Emitted when a connection is established with the server, includes the socket.
+Emitted when a connection is established with the server, includes the socket basics.

 ```js
 server.on ('connection', function (socket) {